mobify/workshop--adaptivejs-components/README.md

 > _**Remember** there is no need to define the padding or default background color, as we did that with the configurable variables, above._

-Once again, refresh your preview in the browser to observe that our changes above have effected all of the cards.
+Once again, refresh your browser to observe how our changes above have effected the cards.

 ## Done!
 Onward!